CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 > >
 > > Although we created a conda environment, the Jupyter notebook still cannot access it because "conda" is the directory that contains all the
 > > installed conda packages but it is the "kernel" that runs the user's code and can use and access different conda environments, if required.
-> > A kernel is the computational engine that executes the code contained in Jupyter notebook.
+> > A kernel is the computational engine that executes the code contained in Jupyter notebook or it is the interface which tells Jupyter notebook which kernel it should use to access the packages and softwares.
 > >
 > {: .callout}
 >